guyuxiang/shamir-secret-sharing-scheme/README.md

 ```

 This will build you the required file.
 You now can copy to `build` folder to your web server (or use it locally) and it
-should run mpcsss as intended.
+should run sss as intended.